 Early on the morning of our departure the nine of us made our way to the airport with our oversized piles of luggage and supplies.
-We arrived to discover that our nine-seater rental van didn’t come equipped with a trailer hitch as we’d assumed, so American ingenuity married the folly of youth and we crammed all our supplies plus nine people (three of whom were great, strapping lads) into the van: three in the front seat which was made for two, four in the middle seat which was made for three, and two valiant souls who volunteered to ride, flat on their backs in the 45cm space between the luggage and the roof.
-(Incidentally, those two heroes—who hadn’t met before the trip—have now been happily married for nearly 20 years!)
+We arrived to discover that our nine-seater rental van didn’t come equipped with a trailer hitch as we’d assumed, so American ingenuity married the folly of youth and we crammed all our supplies plus nine people (three of whom were big, strapping lads) into the van: three in the front seat which was made for two, four in the middle seat which was made for three, and two valiant souls who volunteered to squeeze into the 45cm space between the luggage and the roof.
+(Incidentally, those two heroes—who hadn’t met before the trip—have been happily married now for over 20 years!)

 With our fearless leader—that was me—behind the wheel, we set off for the bush, eager to taste the delights of rural Africa.
 The journey was meant to take 13 hours, which to us Americans was a perfectly reasonable one-day drive.
-We travelled, happy and carefree along the A1 toward Francistown, breezing through villages and small towns along the way.
+We travelled, happy and carefree, northward, breezing through villages and small towns along the way.
 At Francistown, we turned left and followed the less populated A3 toward Nata.
-At Nata we had a little lunch and carried on, now into the 200 miles of unbroken “proper bush” between Nata and Kasane at the northern tip of Botswana.
+At Nata we had a little lunch and carried on, now into the 200 miles of unbroken 'proper bush' between Nata and Kasane at the northern tip of Botswana.
 What a delight for my passengers to be hurtling through this barren landscape, ever on the lookout for elephants and giraffes, even here, outside the national parks!
 What a delight to be so isolated, so alone, so empowered by youth and ambition and ignorance of the dangers that could so easily overtake us if not for the petrol in the tank and the water in our jerrycans.

 We flew on toward our destination: seven of us enjoying the scenery, two of us growing our first grey hairs.
 The minutes passed, the miles slipped by, the petrol levels dropped.
 We had been below empty for about an hour when I became convinced that we were driving on the power of the Holy Spirit.
 Then, at the two-hour mark, joy!
 The outskirts of the town loomed, and at the crossroads, the promise of petrol and salvation.
 Just as I spied the petrol station about 300 meters ahead at the top of an incline, the engine sputtered and I rolled to a stop.
 We were out of petrol.